-- 4 This document presents the Security Target Public version (ST) of the ST33F1MD, Security Integrated Circuits (IC), with Dedicated Software (DSW), designed on the ST33 platform of STMicroelectronics. - 5 This document is a sanitized version of the Security Target used for the evaluation.
-It is classified as public information. - 6 The precise reference of the Target of Evaluation (TOE) and the security IC features are given in Section 3: TOE description. - 7 A glossary of terms and abbreviations used in this document is given in Appendix A: Glossary
+- This document presents the Security Target Public version (ST) of the SA33F1MD and SB33F1MD, Security Integrated Circuits (IC), with Dedicated Software (DSW) and an embedded cryptographic library, designed on the ST33 platform of STMicroelectronics. - This document is a sanitized version of the Security Target used for the evaluation.
+It is classified as public information. - The precise reference of the Target of Evaluation (TOE) and the security IC features are given in Section 3: TOE description. - A glossary of terms and abbreviations used in this document is given in Appendix A: Glossary